 Please do not get me wrong, in the fast food world we live in I certainly understand and subscribe to the importance of blogging, article marketing, etc. and the time investment that this takes.
-Ultimately you need to understand intrinsic value of your online presence and how it will impact your business over time.
+Ultimately you need to understand intrinsic value of your marketing web 2.0 strategy and how it will impact your business over time.
 You also need to understand what others are doing online and make a place for those ideas in your execution of an online marketing program.
-But I also know how easily you can get caught in the massive amount of information that is coming at you on a daily basis and lose sight of what is you end goal, money.
+But I also know how easily you can get caught in the massive amount of information that is coming at you on a daily basis and lose sight of what is you end goal; money.

 In addition to constantly asking the three questions outlined above, I recommend the following actions:

 1.Stop letting your inbox run your day.
 On the average day I receive 200 e-mails that require my attention.
 It is easy to become tied to my inbox, but this does not maximize my productivity and profit.
 It is easy for me to go to Outlook to look for a piece of information to complete a task and on my way to that data I see I have a new message and get sidetracked from the reason I went to Outlook in the first place.
 I have now set limits on when I will check my e-mail.